Michael-ivyTech/SDEV_220_Final_Project_TeamThree/README.md

 1. Download the Repository from GitHub by clicking the green "Code" button, and extracting the files to desired file location.

-2. Open Command Prompt (Win + R, Type "cmd", Hit Enter), navigate to the folder that the project is in (Type: cd "< Your file path here >"), then type the following commands:
+2. Open Command Prompt (Win + R, Type "cmd", Hit Enter), navigate to the folder that the project is in (Type: cd "C:\< Your file path here >\heyerlys_bakery v2"), then type the following commands:

 venv\Scripts\activate   # For Windows